 On July 1, 2009, Jiangxi Jinko filed an action in Shangrao People's Court, Jiangxi Province against Beijing Jingyuntong Technology Co., Ltd. or Jingyuntong, for the defects in the monocrystalline furnaces it purchased from Jingyuntong.
-Jiangxi Jinko has sought a refund of the purchase price and compensation for the losses incurred by Jiangxi Jinko with a total amount of approximately RMB1.9 million.
-As of the date of this prospectus, this suit is still pending.
+Jiangxi Jinko has sought a refund of the purchase price and compensation for the losses incurred by Jiangxi Jinko with a total amount of approximately RMB1.9 million (US\$0.3 million).
+As of December 31, 2009, this suit was still pending.

-On July 20, 2009, Jingyuntong filed an action in Daxing People's Court, Beijing against Jiangxi Jinko for the overdue payments amounting to approximately RMB1.3 million and the liquidated damages arising from such overdue payment.
-As of the date of this prospectus, this suit is still pending.
+On July 20, 2009, Jingyuntong filed an action in Daxing People's Court, Beijing against Jiangxi Jinko for the overdue payments amounting to approximately RMB1.3 million (US\$0.2 million) and the liquidated damages arising from such overdue payment.
+As of December 31, 2009, this suit was still pending.

 On August 8, 2009, Zhejiang Jinko filed an action in Haining People's Court against Haining Baixin Household Appliances Co., Ltd., or Baixin, for the defects in the air conditioners it purchased from Baixin and the improper designs and installation of these air conditioners.
-Zhejiang Jinko has sought a return of those air conditioner, the refund of the purchase price with a total amount of approximately RMB1.95 million and damages of RMB8.0 million.
-As of the date of this prospectus, the suit is still pending.
+Zhejiang Jinko has sought a return of those air conditioner, the refund of the purchase price with a total amount of approximately RMB1.95 million (US\$2.9 million) and damages of RMB8.0 million (US\$1.2 million).
+As of December 31, 2009, the suit was still pending.